The Denali was officially announced in September 2019, and began shipping in late October.

 "Denali extends the outdoor WiFi power capabilities further with 5X the power of competing systems for better range and throughput, built in Cat 4 rooftop Extended Range LTE modem with integrated GPS."

-The Converge Denali also includes an internal Cat-4 LTE modem (with option for a Cat-6 upgrade) with an integrated 2x2 MIMO antenna - with support for AT&T, Verizon, and Millenicom (T-Mobile based) plans.
+The Denali also includes an option internal Cat-4 LTE modem (with option for a Cat-6 upgrade) with an integrated 2x2 MIMO antenna - with support for AT&T, Verizon, and Millenicom (T-Mobile based) plans.

 The Converge platforms are designed for flexibility and upgradeability - with the electronics inside the roof-mounted shell claimed to be easily upgradeable by swapping out the "circuitry tray" to enable future features, or to upgrade to a higher-end model down the road.

-Though the "Converge" product line was launched to bring HDTV, AM/FM, cellular, and Wi-Fi together into a single unit on an RV roof - the consumer version of the WiFiRanger Converge Denali does not have HDTV or AM/FM functionality built in.
+Though the Converge outdoor product line was launched to bring HDTV, AM/FM, cellular, and Wi-Fi together into a single unit on an RV roof - the consumer version of the WiFiRanger Denali does not have HDTV or AM/FM functionality built in.

 WiFiRanger has discovered that the high-powered Wi-Fi in the Denali (and Everest) was "not optimal" for mixing with HDTV, and actually causes interference with the TV signal - making that particularly bit of convergence possible, but not recommended.